Missouri

 F. Frequency of grants

-In December 2020, shortly after his reelection, Governor Mike Parson began a regular practice of pardoning, responding to an increase in applications and calls in the press for greater use of the power.3 He had inherited nearly 3,700 pending clemency applications when he was sworn in, and made issuing pardons a regular monthly occurrence.
-In September 30, 2021, the governor’s office issued a summary of his pardoning to that date, noting that he intended to keep pardoning to reduce the backlog of 3500 applications that existed when he took office.
-As of the end of 2022 he had granted 434 pardons, approved 20 commutations, and denied or closed more than 1,800 applications.
+In December 2020, shortly after his reelection to a second term, Governor Mike Parson began a regular practice of pardoning, responding to an increase in applications and calls in the press for greater use of the power.3 He had inherited nearly 3,700 pending clemency applications when he was sworn in four years before, and during his second term he made issuing pardons a regular monthly occurrence.
+See David A. Lieb, The Missouri governor is granting pardons at a pace not seen since the World War II era, AP News (Nov.
+24, 2023).
+By November 2023, Parson had “denied about 2,400 clemency requests while granting 613 pardons and 20 commutations.”
+Id.
+Six months later, in June 2024, he had issued an additional 98 pardons and five commutations, and his office reported only 100 pardon petitions still pending in what had been a backlog.
 The governor’s office posts the names of those pardoned or commuted on its website, but these lists do not provide any information about the cases.

-Governor Pardon is far the most prolific pardoner in the state in more than 40 years.
-Until these grants, pardoning in Missouri had been irregular and sparing in recent years, despite a dramatic increase in applications as a result of heightened employment restrictions since 9/11 and extension of firearms restrictions to long guns in 2008.
+Governor Parson is far and away the most prolific pardoner in the state for several generations.
+In November 2023, a U.S. News & World Report article claimed that “The Missouri governor is granting pardons at a pace not seen since the World War II era, AP News (November 24, 2023).
+Until recently, pardoning in Missouri had been irregular and sparing despite a dramatic increase in applications as a result of heightened employment restrictions since 9/11 and extension of firearms restrictions to long guns in 2008.
 However, Governor Parson was criticized for failing to prioritize the case of a man who had spent three decades in prison for a crime prosecutors now say he did not commit.
-See Considering pardon for man prosecutors say was wrongfully convicted isn’t a priority for Missouri governor, AP, June 9, 2021, https://www.nbcnews.com/news/us-news/considering-pardon-man-prosecutors-say-was-wrongfully-convicted-isn-t-n1270273.
+See Considering pardon for man prosecutors say was wrongfully convicted isn’t a priority for Missouri governor, AP (June 9, 2021).

 G. Contact